Codehive-Inc/BIMigrator-Cognos/docs/settings_documentation.md

     -   **`"CentralDateTable"`:** As shown in the example, it is a best practice to always include the `CentralDateTable` to ensure that your data model has a consistent and authoritative time dimension.

 By properly configuring the `settings.json` file, you can ensure that your migrations are efficient, consistent, and produce well-structured Power BI data models that follow industry best practices.

+### `staging_tables`

+This section controls how the migration tool handles complex relationships through staging tables.
+Staging tables can be used to simplify complex join scenarios, improve performance, and enable more flexible data modeling approaches.

+-   **`"enabled"`:** This setting determines whether staging tables are used in the migration.
+    -   **`false` (Default):** When set to `false`, no staging tables are created, and the `model_handling` is effectively set to `"none"`.
+    -   **`true`:** When set to `true`, staging tables are created according to the specified configuration.

+-   **`"naming_prefix"`:** This setting defines the prefix used for naming staging tables.
+    -   **`"stg_"` (Default):** By default, staging tables are named with the prefix "stg_" followed by the original table name.
+    -   You can customize this prefix to match your naming conventions.

+-   **`"model_handling"`:** This setting determines how staging tables are integrated into the data model.
+    -   **`"none"` (Default):** No staging tables are created, regardless of the `enabled` setting.
+    -   **`"merged_tables"`:** Staging tables are created and merged with the original tables, preserving the original table structure while adding the necessary columns for complex joins.
+    -   **`"star_schema"`:** Staging tables are created as separate entities in a star schema design, with relationships established between the staging tables and the original tables.